RedHat-UX/red-hat-design-system/docs/release-notes/prerelease.md

       <tbody>
         <tr>
           <td data-label"Component name">How we build</td>
-          <td data-label"Notes">Added a <a href="../about/how-we-build">How we build</a> page to the About section, it includes details about how to build branded experiences using the various repos.</td>
+          <td data-label"Notes">Added a <a href="{{ '../about/how-we-build' | url }}">How we build</a> page to the About section, it includes details about how to build branded experiences using the various repos.</td>
         </tr>
         <tr>
           <td data-label"Component name">Overview</td>
-          <td data-label"Notes">Added an <a href="../get-started">Overview</a> page to the Get started section, it includes details about available libraries, how to access libraries, and includes a video of how to use libraries.</td>
+          <td data-label"Notes">Added an <a href="{{ '../get-started' | url }}">Overview</a> page to the Get started section, it includes details about available libraries, how to access libraries, and includes a video of how to use libraries.</td>
         </tr>
         <tr>
           <td data-label"Component name">Design system kit</td>
-          <td data-label"Notes">Added a <a href="../get-started/design-system-kit">Design system kit</a> page to the Get started section, it includes details about how to get started, how to access the library, working in XD, best practices, contributing, and frequently asked questions.</td>
+          <td data-label"Notes">Added a Design system kit page to the Get started section, it includes details about how to get started, how to access the library, working in XD, best practices, contributing, and frequently asked questions.</td>
         </tr>
         <tr>
           <td data-label"Component name">FTS starter kit</td>
-          <td data-label"Notes">Added an <a href="../get-started/fts-starter-kit">FTS starter kit</a> page to the Get started section, it includes details about what FTS/Drupal is, how get started, how to access the library, working in XD/Drupal, best practices, contributing, and frequently asked questions.</td>
+          <td data-label"Notes">Added an FTS starter kit page to the Get started section, it includes details about what FTS/Drupal is, how get started, how to access the library, working in XD/Drupal, best practices, contributing, and frequently asked questions.</td>
         </tr>
         <tr>
           <td data-label"Component name">Icon libraries<br />Product logo library</td>
-          <td data-label"Notes">Added <a href="../get-started/icon-libraries">Icon libraries</a> and <a href="../get-started/product-logo-library">Product logo library</a> pages to the Get started section, they include details about how to access the libraries, types of icons/logos, colors/sizing, best practices, and frequently asked questions.</td>
+          <td data-label"Notes">Added Icon libraries and Product logo library pages to the Get started section, they include details about how to access the libraries, types of icons/logos, colors/sizing, best practices, and frequently asked questions.</td>
         </tr>
       </tbody>
     </table>